 sharing a message of hope to this generation.

-Bruce uses his basketball talent as a platform & open door to the
+Bruce uses his basketball talent as an open door to the

 hearts of youth and adults all across the world.